northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Which checkpointing method to use?
 ----------------------------------
- * If your software already comes with built-in checkpointing, it is often the preferred option.
+ * If your software already comes with **built-in checkpointing**, it is often the preferred option.
 It is the most optimized and efficient way to the checkpoint.
  * **Application-level** checkpointing is the easiest to use, as it exists in your application: it does not require significant changes to your scripts.
- * **Application-level** checkpointing will save only the relevant data for your specific application.
+It also saves only the relevant data for your specific application.
- * If you're writing your code - use DMTCP or implement your own checkpointing.
+ * **User-level** If you're writing your code - use DMTCP or implement your own checkpointing.
  * **ML Model-level** checkpointing is specific to model training and deployment (see `ML Model-level`_)

 .. note::
+Note:
   Some packages and functions allow for easy checkpointing if you are developing code using Python, Matlab, or R. Some examples include `Python PyTorch checkpointing <https://pytorch.org/tutorials/recipes/recipes/saving_and_loading_a_general_checkpoint.html>`_, `TensorFlow checkpointing <https://www.tensorflow.org/guide/checkpoint>`_, `Python Pickle checkpointing <https://deap.readthedocs.io/en/master/tutorials/advanced/checkpoint.html>`_, `MATLAB checkpointing <https://www.mathworks.com/help/gads/work-with-checkpoint-files.html>`_ and `R checkpointing <https://cran.r-project.org/web/packages/checkpoint/vignettes/checkpoint.html>`_.
 Additionally, many Computational Chemistry and Molecular Dynamics software have built-in checkpointing options, such as `GROMACS <https://manual.gromacs.org/documentation/current/user-guide/managing-simulations.html>`_ and `LAMMPS <https://docs.lammps.org/restart.html>`_.